-Firefox wins here, but if you have a new or fast computer, you needn't worry of this.
+Firefox wins here, but if you have a new or fast computer, you needn't worry about this.

-Also, Mozilla, the creator of Firefox is nonprofit.
+Also, Mozilla, the creator of Firefox is a nonprofit.
 Brave Software, the creator of Brave, is for-profit.
-Obviously, Google is for-profit as well.
+Google is for-profit as well.

-In addition to that, Brave's co-founder and CEO is homophobic, as stated in the security comparison of this article.
+In addition to that, Brave's co-founder and CEO are homophobic, as stated in the security comparison of this article.

-Firefox wins here, but this really is not a huge factor to most people.
+Firefox wins here, but this is not a huge factor for most people.